wso2/product-app-manager/README.txt

 Known issues of WSO2 App Manager
 ==================================

-All known issues of WSO2 Application Manager are filed at:
+All known issues of WSO2 App Manager are filed at:

     https://wso2.org/jira/secure/IssueNavigator.jspa?requestId=x